KDE/kplotting/README.md

 data being plotted.
 KPlotWidget automatically converts everything to screen pixel units.

-KPlotWidget draws X and Y axes with tickmarks and tick labels.
-It automatically determines how many tickmarks to use and where they should be, based on the data limits specified for the plot.
-You change the limits by calling setLimits( double x1, double x2, double y1, double y2 ).
+KPlotWidget draws X and Y axes with tick marks and tick labels.
+It automatically determines how many tick marks to use and where they should be, based on the data limits specified for the plot.
+You change the limits by calling `setLimits(double x1, double x2, double y1, double y2)`.

 Data to be plotted are stored using the KPlotObject class.
 KPlotObject consists of a QList of QPointF's, each specifying the X,Y coordinates